DinisCruz/Book_Hacking_Portugal/manuscript/Government.md

    * http://blog.diniscruz.com/2016/03/when-talking-about-application-security.html

 A Software Testing Institute would allow us to measure and capture this information.
 The work of such an institute should focus on testing code and apps and creating labels for them.
+It could also embrace DevOps and container movements.

 ### ASAE for code